 - (4) Designation of Pleadings and Discovery Materials.
-The designation of all portions of pleadings and discovery materials, including depositions, interrogatories and requests for admission that each party may offer at trial shall be noted by reference, where applicable, to document volume, page number and line.
-Objection by opposing counsel shall be noted by reference, where applicable, to document volume, page number and line, and reasons for such objections shall be stated.
-It is not necessary to designate a deposition, any portion of a deposition, or any other discovery material, that is to be used solely for impeachment or cross-examination. - (5) Witnesses.
-A list of the names and addresses of all witnesses each party may offer at trial, together with a brief statement of what counsel proposes to establish by their testimony.
+The designation of all portions of pleadings and discovery materials, including depositions, interrogatories, and requests for admission that each party may offer at trial, shall be noted by reference, where applicable, to document volume, page number, and line.
+Objection by the opposing party shall be noted by reference, where applicable, to document volume, page number, and line, and the reasons for such objection shall be stated.
+It is not necessary to designate any portion of a pleading, deposition, or any other discovery material that is to be used solely for impeachment or cross-examination. - (5) Witnesses.
+A list of the names and addresses of all witnesses each party may offer at trial, together with a brief statement of what the party proposes to establish by their testimony.